leetawn/OOP-Capstone/README.md

 ---

-Whether you’re preparing for coding challenges or simply experimenting with Java, **CodeChum++** offers a powerful and dependable environment that works anywhere—anytime.
+Whether you’re preparing for coding challenges or simply experimenting, **CodeChum++** offers a powerful and dependable environment that works anywhere—anytime.

 ---
 ### C and CPP windows compiler